When soil testing is critical, trust Humboldt’s Atterberg Limits Soil Testing Equipment

 Liquid Limit Testing Tools

-For more information about Humboldt's Atterberg Limits products, visit our Atterberg Limitis Soil Testing Equipment page.
+For additional information about Humboldt's Atterberg Limits products, visit our Atterberg Limits Soil Testing Equipment page or our Geotechnical Testing and Engineering landing page for more about soil testing.

 Atterberg Limits (Liquid Limit Testing)